bbauska/W3Cx-3of5/README.md

 We also introduced a new property of the context, that applies only when drawing in &quot;stroke&quot; mode, the lineWidth property (*line 3*), that is used for setting the width of the shape outline.
 The value is in pixels.

-#### Example #2: draw two filled red rectangles with a blue outline of 5 pixels and some text
+<h4>Example #2: draw two filled red rectangles with a blue outline of 5 pixels and some text</h4>

 Let&apos;s continue with another example.
 This time we will draw several shapes that share the same colors - they will be filled in red, with a blue outline.
 We also show how to draw a text message with a given font.